 There's also lots os space for camping and you can bring a caravan too.

 In spite of you living in your own house, it is expected that you'll keep it tidy and don't leave glasses, bottles, dishes and other stuff lying around, especially outdoors.
 When you leave, youíre expected to leave your room as clean and tidy as how you found it.

-Although your room is off limits to me, Iíll need access to the common areas of the house since thatís where I have all my tools.
+Although your room is off limits to me, Iíll need access to the common areas of the house to get to the other rooms where I have my tools.

 Also you will be expected to repair or replace any breakages you do to anything in the house during your stay.

 Due to the farmís location mobile signal is very weak, if any at all and THERE IS NO INTERNET AVAILABLE for the same reason.
 But if you travel 2Km from my place, you'll be able to use your cell phone and the internet in it.

 It's probably important to point out that Iím located in a quite rural area.
 Itís a great place to relax, read or walk.
 If you enjoy horses and animals in general and a quiet rural way of life I think that you will enjoy volunteering at my farm.